getkyo/kyo/README.md

 ## IDE Support

 Kyo utilizes features from the latest Scala 3 versions that are not yet properly supported by IntelliJ IDEA.
-For the best development experience and to ensure all Kyo features are correctly recognized, we recommend using a [Metals-based](https://scalameta.org/metals/) IDE for your Kyo projects.
+For the best development experience, we recommend using a [Metals-based](https://scalameta.org/metals/) IDE with the SBT BSP server for improved stability.
+See the Metals [instructions](https://scalameta.org/metals/docs/build-tools/sbt/#sbt-build-server) to switch from Bloop to sbt BSP.

 ## Recommended Compiler Flags